Braves vs. Blue Jays Player Props Betting Odds

 Bichette Stats

-- Bichette has 52 hits with nine doubles, eight home runs, nine walks and 24 RBI.
-He's also stolen one base.
+- Bichette has nine doubles, eight home runs, nine walks and 26 RBI (54 total hits).
+He has stolen one base.

 Bichette Recent Games